-Q Why I can't install BenchmarkDotNet in Visual Studio 2010/2012/2013?
+Q Why can't I install BenchmarkDotNet in Visual Studio 2010/2012/2013?

 A BenchmarkDotNet requires NuGet 3.x+ and can't be installed in old versions of Visual Studio which use NuGet 2.x.
 Consider to use Visual Studio 2015/2017 or Rider.
 See also: BenchmarkDotNet#237, roslyn#12780.

-Q Why I can't install BenchmarkDotNet in a new .NET Core Console App in Visual Studio 2017?
+Q Why can't I install BenchmarkDotNet in a new .NET Core Console App in Visual Studio 2017?

 A BenchmarkDotNet supports only netcoreapp1.1+.
 By default, Visual Studio 2017 creates a new application which targets netcoreapp1.0.
 You should upgrade it up to 1.1.
-If your want to target netcoreapp1.0 in your main assembly, it's recommended to create a separated project for benchmarks.
+If you want to target netcoreapp1.0 in your main assembly, it's recommended to create a separated project for benchmarks.

 Q I created a new .NET Core Console App in Visual Studio 2017.
 Now I want to run my code on CoreCLR, full .NET Framework, and Mono.
 How can I do it?